-Understanding the Boomer consumer's desire to be where the action is, we might say that the most integrated, authentic, and vibrant buildings for older adults may be the ones that are already built. and working spaces, and includes co-working offices on the uppermost two levels to provide the surrounding community with leasable co-working space.
-This work space allows for an intermingling of both the co-living inhabitants and those in the surrounding community.
-Projects like WeWork: WeLive that embrace convergence align well with the notion of the Third Act and the desire for intergenerational and cultural diversity.
-Adaptive Reuse: Evolving Purpose While there are many considerations to make when exploring existing building stock for senior living, thinking differently about how to repurpose and reinvent-applying new ideas to age-old problems is precisely the dynamic and astute thinking we need.
+Understanding the Boomer consumer's desire to be where the action is, we might say that the most integrated, authentic, and vibrant buildings for older adults may be the ones that are already built.

+Adaptive Reuse: Evolving Purpose

+While there are many considerations to make when exploring existing building stock for senior living, thinking differently about how to repurpose and reinvent-applying new ideas to age-old problems is precisely the dynamic and astute thinking we need.
 This creates opportunities to make better use of the buildings we have and pay homage to the people in our communities, addressing different markets and potentially making senior housing more affordable and inclusive moving forward.
 Understanding the Boomer consumer's desire to be where the action is, we might say that the most integrated, authentic, and vibrant buildings for older adults may be the ones that are already built.

+Discussion Starters

-Discussion Starters As a prospective resident and given the choice, would you rather move into a building that has been adapted to senior living housing if the location is in a vibrant existing neighborhood or community?
+As a prospective resident and given the choice, would you rather move into a building that has been adapted to senior living housing if the location is in a vibrant existing neighborhood or community?

 Would you consider an existing structure that could meet program and operational requirements in a micro-urban or urban location rather than a suburban "green field" site?

 Would you consider an urban existing and adaptable structure/site for a satellite campus for your organization?

 Would you consider partnering with a retail or office landlord or group to develop a senior living community?

 Is active adult a better option for an adaptive use project?